Nyala

 Fun Facts for Kids

-• The name "nyala" is the Tsonga name for this antelope, which is likely the source of the English, along with Zulu "inyala".
+• The name "nyala" is the Tsonga name for this antelope, which is likely the source of the English, along with the Zulu "inyala".

 • Like many other herbivores, nyala rely on keen senses to avoid predators.
 Their eyes are placed on the sides of their heads, giving them a broad radius of vision with minimal binocular vision.
 Their horizontally elongated pupils also help in this respect.
 Acute senses of smell and hearing give nyala the ability to perceive danger at night out in the open (when predators are often on the prowl).